 Mobilising the sector on new amendments

-The Department of Social Development is consulting on amendments the Act to deal with implementation challenges.
-An Amendment Bill is expected to be tabled in Parliament in 2013.
+The Department of Social Development is consulting on amendments the Act to deal with implementation challenges, and two Amendment Bills are expected to be tabled in Parliament.
 The project aims to keep partners and practitioners informed of opportunities to participate in this law reform process, and has been facilitating meetings with the sector to discuss amendments needed, and to plan for collective advocacy in relation to the department's expected timeframes.